Open/Close Menu We're All Your Walls Need

 2. Fill Nail Holes

 Fill nail holes and other punctures around the room.
-For efficient use of spackling, we use what we call a “spackle sack.”
+For efficient use of spackling, we use a “spackle sack.”
 Pro Tip: place a scoop of your spackle in a small (12 in. x 12 in.) piece of painter’s plastic.
 Wrap the plastic around the spackle and twist the plastic to create a sack of spackle.
-Tie the plastic and puncture a small hole at the top of the spackle sack with a nail or the point of a knife.
+Tie the plastic and puncture a small hole at the top of the spackle sack with a nail or knife point.
 When pressure is applied to the spackle sack, the spackle comes out in a small amount, perfect for patching up small holes without wasting your spackle.

-For larger holes, take a small scoop of spackle with your putty knife and scrape over the hole, making sure to wipe the wall around the hole clean afterwards.
+For larger holes, take a small scoop of spackle with your putty knife and scrape over the hole, ensuring to wipe the wall around the hole clean afterward.

 3. Sand

 Interior painting requires sanding doors, trim, spackled holes, and baseboards.
-This is a crucial part of the interior painting prep phase.
-Paint will cling more easily to a rough surface.
+This is a crucial part of the internal painting prep phase.
+Paint will cling more quickly to a rough surface.
 A sanding sponge does more than enough for this.
-If the job requires having to paint over a fuse box or something similar, make sure to sand that as well.
+Suppose the job requires painting over a fuse box or something similar, and that as well.
 Oh, and wear a dust mask!

 After sanding, remember to vacuum everything you sanded over with the brush attachment on your vacuum.